red5pro/red5pro-server-frontend/README.md

 ---
 The __src/webapps__ is the top level directory for each webapp to be shipped along with released of the Red5 Pro Server.

+Currently the Red5 Pro Server is shipped with the following webapps:

 ### root
 The __root__ directory is the default directory entered when visiting the server in a browser, [http://localhost:5080](http://localhost:5080).